fewlinesco/connect-js/management/README.md

 ### getIdentities

 Used to retrieve all the Identities for a particular user.
-The function returns a list
+The function returns a list of Identity.
+Refer to the [Identity section](#Identities) to understand the returned data structure.

 ```ts
 import { getIdentities } from "@fewlines/connect-management";